Existence and uniqueness result for mean field games with congestion effect on graphs: Introduction

+In parallel with this first strand of research focussed on mean field game equations and their properties, a literature emerged on numerical methods to approximate the solution of mean field game equations.
+Achdou et \emph{al.} proposed finite different schemes in \cite{achdou2010mean, achdou2013} to approximate the solution of the coupled system of partial differential equations involved in mean field games.
+They also consider the case of the planning problem where the terminal condition on the value function is replaced by a terminal condition of the state distribution (see \cite{achdou2010capuzzo}).
+Gradient methods have been proposed by Lachapelle et \emph{al.} in \cite{lachapelle2010computation} in the case of potential games.
+The case of mean field games with quadratic Hamiltonian has also been considered, for which specific monotone numerical methods have been proposed in \cite{gueant2011,gueantnhm}.\\

+The last part of the literature on mean field games is dedicated to applications.
+The first applications were shown in \cite{gueant2008mean} and \cite{ParisPrinceton}, mainly to economics.
+Other economic applications have been considered since then and an important example is the paper by Lucas and Moll \cite{moll}.
+These two economists indeed proposed a growth theory model based on mean field games.
+Chan and Sircar proposed a competition model for oil producers using mean field game equations in \cite{sircar}.
+Financial applications are also present in the literature.
+For instance, Carmona et \emph{al.} proposed a mean field game model of systemic risk.
+Lachapelle et \emph{al.} also proposed a stylized mean field game model to understand price formation on financial markets.
+Finally, applications to population dynamics have also been presented in papers on numerical methods (see also \cite{lachapellewolfram} for an example with congestion).\\

+In the literature, mean field games have most often been considered on continuous state spaces.
+As in \cite{gomes2011}, we consider in this paper the opposite case of a discrete state space.
+More precisely, we consider mean field games on graphs and we do not focus on a particular structure for the graph, that is for the possibility to go from one node to another.
+The discrete counterpart of the mean field game partial differential equations are $2N$ ordinary differential equations, where $N$ is the cardinal of the state space (the number of nodes in the graph).\\

+The goal of the paper is to provide existence and uniqueness of a solution to these $\mathcal{G}$-MFG equations.
+As far as existence is concerned, our framework is very general and allows for almost any local or non-local congestion effects.
+The result is obtained using a priori estimates and a Schauder fixed point argument.
+Our result on uniqueness is more general than the discrete counterpart of any existing result in the case of a continuous state space.
+The usual monotonicity property required for games with no congestion effect (see \cite{MFG3}) is indeed generalized with the additional requirement of a structural hypothesis on the Hamiltonian function of the problem, in order to deal with congestion (see also \cite{MFG4} for another result on partial differential equations in the specific case of local congestion).\\

-In the first section, we introduce the $\mathcal{G}$-MFG equations in the case of a graph with congestion effects.
-In section 2, we prove the existence of a $C^1$ solution to the $\mathcal{G}$-MFG equations using a priori bounds obtained through a comparison principle.
-In section 3, we provide a condition to ensure uniqueness of this solution.\\
+In the first section, we introduce the framework and the hypotheses on the payoff and cost functions. $\mathcal{G}$-MFG equations are then introduced.
+In Section 2, we prove the existence of a $C^1$ solution to $\mathcal{G}$-MFG equations using a priori bounds obtained through a comparison principle and a fixed point argument \emph{à la} Schauder.
+Section 3 is dedicated to our uniqueness result for the solutions of $\mathcal{G}$-MFG equations.
+Under additional smoothness assumptions for the Hamiltonian function and using the same kind of method as the one proposed in \cite{MFG3,MFG4}, we prove uniqueness under a structural assumption on the Hamiltonian function.